Gay Tel Aviv for Beginners

 Gay Tel Aviv Beach Tips

-When visiting Hilton Beach, you can rent an umbrella and chair but the best way is to go classic, bring a towel and hang out on the beach.
+When visiting Hilton Beach, you can rent an umbrella and chair.
+The best way is to go classic, bring a towel and hang out on the beach.
 It’s good all day, all the time.
 During Pride Week, at the Hilton Beach, every day there is a different DJ spinning on the beach, setting the mood.
 Speedos are welcome!
+If you’re feeling brave, ditch the bikini top and dazzle the other patrons.
 After spending the day on the sand and in the sea, the perfect way to end the day is to go up the hill to the grassy area near the hotel and enjoy an amazing view of the sunset.
 Bring blankets, snacks, and enjoy the beauty of the Mediterranean Sea.

 Gay Tel Aviv Bars Tips

-The newest spot in the scene is called DTM (Don’t Tell Mom) in Florentin.
+One of the hottest spots in the scene is La Boheme, but we have another new favorite: Gagarin in Tel Aviv.
 Ironically one of the gayest neighborhoods didn’t have a gay bar until now.
-DTM is the perfect spot for drinks around 23:00-24:00 on weekends, during the week around 21:00-22:00.
+It’s an independently curated dance club, and the perfect spot to let loose and dance to the newest sounds on the scene.
 Not to be missed, it’s a great spot for any first-time visitor to Tel Aviv.
 Another must-visit is Shpagat, a local favorite with chill vibes and good drinks.
 It’s a nice spot around 21:00 to enjoy some small bites and a drink before getting the night started.

 Tel Aviv Pride Parade Tips